 \section{Proposed Method}

-Our main goal is to enhance the strength of visual retrieval task by exploiting the confidence scores of both local and global descriptors for the same scenes.
-In addition, it should have a low computation workload so as to be applicable for large-scale data.
+Our main goal is to enhance the performance of visual retrieval tasks by exploiting the confidence scores of both local and global descriptors for the same scenes.
+Thus, the computational load should be low so that a large amount of data can be processed within a reasonable time.

-Since our model is formulated as an image-based approach, key frames are initially sampled from a sequence of video frames $ V = \{{v_1, v_2, ..., v_n} \} $ based on a simple rule.
-This rule enforces an uniform sampling strategy -1fps- and a constraint that each possible frame should not contain any subregion with large motion variations.
+Since our model is formulated as an image-based framework, keyframes are sampled at the start from a sequence of video frames $ V = \{{v_1, v_2, ..., v_n} \} $ with a simple heuristic rule.
+This rule enforces a uniform sampling strategy -1fps- and a constraint that each frame should not contain any sub-region with large motion variations.
 Otherwise, these frames are discarded.
-To this end, more stable content is extracted (i.e., less motion blur that can hurt the performance) by reducing the total number of key frames.